3dgeo-heidelberg/etrainee/course/module2/02_temporal_information/02_temporal_information_exercise.md

 For this exercise you will need the following software, data and tools:

-- Software
-  - R and RStudio.
+- **Software** - R and RStudio.
 You can access environment setup tutorial for the whole Module 2 here: [R environment setup tutorial](../../software/software_r_language.md).
 After following the setup guide you should have all the necessary packages installed.
-- Data
-  - Downloaded data provided through [Zenodo](https://zenodo.org/record/8402925)
+- **Data** - downloaded data provided through [Zenodo](https://zenodo.org/record/8402925)

 Follow the suggested working environment setup in order for the provided relative paths to work properly.